If you have agreed to give a program for us, here are a few things you may want to know:

 Your Turn (1–1:25 p.m.)

-Finally, when all the “housekeeping” has been taken care of (ideally about 1 p.m., sometimes a little later if the announcements have run even longer than the president allowed for), someone (the person who invited you to speak, or a member of the Program Committee) will introduce you, using the introduction you have provided (keep it short so you’ll have more time to speak!).
+Finally, when all the “housekeeping” has been taken care of (ideally about 1 p.m., sometimes a little later if the announcements have run even longer than the president allowed for), someone (the club president, the person who invited you to speak, or a member of the Program Committee) will introduce you, using the introduction you have provided (keep it short so you’ll have more time to speak!).
 As noted above, some members will have to leave at 1:30 whether you’re finished or not, but most will prefer to be able to stick around for the 50/50 drawing, so be sure to leave time for that!
 You may also want to leave time for Q&A. And of course, no one ever objects if your program runs short and the meeting dismisses early!